sophiahochman/sophiahochman/README.md

 ---

-> 🌱 "A tecnologia move o mundo, e eu estou pronta para fazer parte dessa evolução!" 🚀
+> 🌱 "Technology moves the world, and I'm ready to be part of this evolution!" 🚀